-- Developing policy or guidance documents for missions is one of the most sustainable ways to bring about organizational change. - Ask learners to name some possible mission-specific policy or guidance documents on child protection.
+Developing policy or guidance documents for missions is one of the most sustainable ways to bring about organizational change.

-Here are some possible responses:
+Ask learners to name some examples of mission-specific policy or guidance documents on child protection.

-- Directives, e.g. force commander's directives on protection of children (see Annex 4: Sample directives relating to protection of children). - Standard operating procedures (SOPs), e.g. SOPs for UNPOL or UN Military Observers relating to child protection, including reporting templates and guidance on reporting channels and referral procedures (with an updated list of contacts). - Terms of Reference (ToRs), e.g. requirement for including child protection focal points in ToR of joint protection or human rights missions. - Guidelines, e.g. appropriate conduct during interaction with children and prevention of all forms of child exploitation and child labour. - Developing mission policies or guidance involves using international norms and standards on children's rights, including aspects of the 2017 Child Protection Policy, and applying them to the specific mission context.
-You should work with the relevant mission component(s) on appropriate content and language during the adoption or approval process of policies and guidance.
-Mission leadership or the head of the relevant mission component are in charge of disseminating and ensuring implementation of policies and guidance. - Note that annex 5 of the Manual includes sample directives related to child protection (p.
-108-116).
+- Here are some possible responses: - Directives, e.g., Force Commander's directives on protection of children (see Handbook, annex 5a: Sample directives relating to protection of children). - Standard operating procedures (SOPs), e.g., SOPs for UNPOL or UN MILOBs relating to child protection, including reporting templates and guidance on reporting channels and referral procedures (with an updated list of contacts).

+- Terms of Reference (ToRs), e.g., requirement for including child protection focal points in ToR of joint protection or human rights missions. - Guidelines, e.g., appropriate conduct during interaction with children and prevention of all forms of child exploitation and child labour. - Developing mission policies or guidance involves using international norms and standards on children's rights, including aspects of the 2017 Child Protection Policy, and applying them to the specific mission context.
+You should work with the relevant mission component(s) on appropriate content and language during the adoption or approval of policies and guidance.
+Mission leadership or the head of the relevant mission component are in charge of disseminating and ensuring implementation of policies and guidance.

+Note that annex 5 of the Handbook includes sample directives related to child protection.